luis-rei97/-ZR-Zombie-Rank/README.md

 - <b>sm_rank</b> - It shows your positions in the rank and your total points;
 - <b>sm_top NUMBER</b> - It shows the Top NUMBER players listed in the database, order by Points;
-- <b>sm_topzkills NUMBER</b> - It shows the Top NUMBER players listed in the database, order by Zombies Killed;
+- <b>sm_topkills NUMBER</b> - It shows the Top NUMBER players listed in the database, order by Zombies Killed;
-- <b>sm_topihumans NUMBER</b> - It shows the Top NUMBER players listed in the database, order by Infected Humans;
+- <b>sm_topinfects NUMBER</b> - It shows the Top NUMBER players listed in the database, order by Infected Humans;
 - <b>sm_resetrank_all</b> - It will reset all the players in the database (needs <b>ROOT FLAG</b> to have access)

 <h3>ConVars</h3>